raivisdejus/buzz-transcription-server/README.md

-# buzz-transcription-server
+# Buzz transcription server

-Server to show live transcripts from Buzz app on the web.
+Server to show live transcripts from [https://github.com/chidiwilliams/buzz](Buzz) on the web.